 Silvio Oscar Funtowicz

-Funtowicz has been Professor II at SVT since February 2012.
+Funtowicz was Professor II at SVT from February 2012 to spring 2021.
+He is now a guest researcher here.
 He is a philosopher of science active in the field of science and technology studies.
 He began his career teaching mathematics, logic and research methodology in Buenos Aires, Argentina.
 During the 1980s he was a Research Fellow at the University of Leeds, England.
 Until his retirement in 2011 he was a scientific officer at the Institute for the Protection and Security of the Citizen (IPSC) of the Joint Research Centre of the European Commission (EC-JRC).

 Together with Jerome R. Ravetz, he introduced the concept of post-normal science (PNS), and in their book Uncertainty and Quality in Science for Policy (1990), they introduced NUSAP; a notational system for the management and communication of uncertainty in science for policy.
 Funtowicz' article Science for the post-normal age (1993) is still the most cited paper in its field in the journal Futures.
 The paper was recently republished with a new foreword related to the Covid-19 pandemic (May 2020).

 With Ângela Guimarães Pereira, he curated Science for Policy: New Challenges, New Opportunitiesand End of the Cartesian Dream, which represent an important collective effort gathering three generation of scholars active in the field of PNS, followed a year later by a multi-authors book by the same community on the reproducibility and quality control crisis of science.